AequilibraE/aequilibrae/docs/source/validation_benchmarking/ipf_performance.rst

     :align: right
     :alt: number of cores used in IPF for 32 bit matrices

+In conclusion, AequilibraE's IPF implementation is over 11 times faster than its pure Python counterpart for large matrices on a workstation, largely due to the use of Cython and multi-threading, but also due to the use of a 32-bit version of the algorithm.

 These tests were run on a Threadripper 3970x (released in 2019) workstation with 32 cores (64 threads) @ 3.7 GHz and 256 Gb of RAM.
-With 32 cores in use, performing IPF took 0.105s on a 10,000 zones matrix, and 0.224 seconds on a 15,000 matrix.
-The code is provided below for convenience
+The code is provided below for reference.

 .. _code-block-for-ipf-benchmarking:
 .. code-block:: python